deter-project/docs/site/docs/education/course-setup.md

+!!! note
+    This page is updated to show the workflow with our <a href="https://launch.mod.deterlab.net/">new platform</a>.

 # Course Setup

 Since we apply different access control ([see about this topic](#access-control)) for educational projects, we really need to hear from you if you're planning to run a class on DETERLab.
 This is the procedure you should follow: